Skip to main content

 14 mentions Positive Neutral Negative

 The grinding aspect of the game is widely criticized for being overly repetitive and tedious, often leading players to lose interest or resort to auto-combat options to bypass the monotony.
-While some players find enjoyment in the intricate business management and trading mechanics, many agree that the excessive grinding detracts from the overall experience, making it feel more like an idle game with minimal conflict.
-Overall, the game's grindiness is a polarizing feature, appealing to some strategy enthusiasts while alienating others who prefer more dynamic gameplay.
+While some players find enjoyment in the intricate business management and trading mechanics, many agree that the grind can become disheartening and detracts from the overall experience.
+Overall, the game appeals to those who appreciate strategy and optimization, but it may frustrate players seeking a more dynamic and engaging gameplay experience.

 • “This is not a very good game, in the sense that it is way too repetitive (too much grinding) but it is also not a bad game… I only finished the trader campaign and lost interest in the adventurer campaign midway mainly due to the perspective of so many hours grinding my way towards the needed progress.”